inovex/elements/doc/contributing/07-commit-message-format.md

 > This is optional but it's recommended to set the affected package when the change is assignable to exactly one package.

 In our mono repo we need to distinct which package is affected by the change.
-So additionally to the scope we added a package in front of the scope.
+Hence, in addition to the scope we added the name of the package in front of the scope.

 You're able to use **one** or **none** of the following packages: